slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

 <!--
+> *'Experience is merely the name men gave to their mistakes.' -- Oscar Wilde*

 I wasted thousands of dollars investing in lousy stocks when I was in my early 20’s.

 > *'I can think, I can wait and I can fast.' -- Siddahrta*